Corran Purdon: Early life

-Purdon was born on 4 May 1921 in Rushbrooke, Queenstown (now called Cobh), near Cork, Ireland, during the Irish War of Independence.
+Purdon was born on 4 May 1921 in Rushbrooke, Cobh, near Cork, Ireland, during the Irish War of Independence.
 His father Major General William Purdon worked for the army as a medical officer and his mother Myrtle, from Belfast, was a homemaker.
 In his autobiography he referred to the family legend that they had their own Banshee which was rumoured to shriek whenever a family member was going to die.
 This, apparently, led to telegrams being dispatched to family members when the Banshee was heard to find out if everyone was alright.

 In the early 1920s the family moved to India.
 In 1926, after his father completed his tour with the Indian Army, the family moved to Belfast.
 Purdon was educated firstly in India, then at Campbell College in Belfast and, finally, at the Royal Military Academy Sandhurst.
 In addition to obtaining an education at Campbell College, he also learned to play the bagpipes which he always considered an asset.

 In 1939, when training in Scotland, Purdon met Patricia Petrie at a dance in Ayr.
 The couple were engaged within three weeks but did not marry until more than four years later.